javierandres-dev/training-jsonplaceholder/README.md

-# GitHub Pages
+# Self―Training
-:open_file_folder: github_pages-jsonplaceholder
+:octocat: training-jsonplaceholder

 ## Description
 Consuming all available data in the most popular testing API.
 How does it look?
-Take a look at [JSONplaceholder](https://javierandresgp.github.io/github_pages-jsonplaceholder/)
+Take a look at [JSONplaceholder](https://javierandresgp.github.io/training-jsonplaceholder/)

 ## Stack
 * HTML